FAQ – OBOC MONTRÉAL 2020

-Working for ten full days with Countertechnique Founder and former Chunky Move Artistic Director Anouk van Dijk, Senior Teacher Niharika Senapati and Alexander Technique expert Tom Koch, will give you an all-encompassing view into the theory and application of Countertechnique into your dance practice.
+Working for twelve days with Countertechnique Founder and former Chunky Move Artistic Director Anouk van Dijk, Senior Teacher Niharika Senapati and Alexander Technique expert Tom Koch and Countertechnique Teachers Joy Davis and Kira Blazek Ziaii, will give you an all-encompassing view into the theory and application of Countertechnique into your dance practice.

 The OBOC encompasses a variety of programs, that all look at different aspects of your daily life as a dancer, and help you understand and apply Countertechnique to these different situations.
-You will take Countertechnique classes with Founder Anouk van Dijk and Senior Teacher Niharika Senapati, but also work on improvisation, partnering, creation, theory and analysis, performance practice, presentation.
-And – last but certainly not least – you’ll be doing group and individual sessions with legendary Alexander Technique Teacher Tom Koch, who’s had 30 years of experience working with dancers, amongst others with William Forsythe’s Ballet Frankfurt.
+You will take Countertechnique classes and Practical Tools sessions with Founder Anouk van Dijk and Senior Teacher Niharika Senapati and Teachers Joy Davis and Kira Blazek Ziaii, but also work on improvisation, repertoire, creation, theory and analysis, performance practice and presentation.
+And – last but certainly not least – you’ll be working with legendary Alexander Technique Teacher Tom Koch, who’s had 30 years of experience working with dancers, amongst others at William Forsythe’s Ballet Frankfurt.

-Countertechnique Founder Anouk van Dijk will share her love for space, improvisation and the creative process.
-Senior Countertechnique Teacher Niharika Senapati will offer insights in Anouk van Dijk’s repertory for Chunky Move and strategies for performance practice, and Tom Koch will introduce his specific approach of Alexander Technique for dancers in plenary and individual sessions.
-The intensive will conclude with a shared presentation of the various workshops.
+Countertechnique Founder Anouk van Dijk will invite you into her creative process, and Senior Teacher Niharika Senapati will share improvisation and performance strategies within the context of Anouk van Dijk’s choreographic work for Chunky Move.
+Tom Koch will share his unique approach of Alexander Technique for dancers, in both plenary and individual sessions.
+Countertechnique Teachers Kira Blazek Ziaii and Joy Davis will each teach one week during the OBOC, delivering Countertechnique classes and workshops, and Kira will be staging a section from one of Anouk van Dijk’s recent choreographies.
+The OBOC will conclude with a shared presentation of the various workshops.